secure-cake/win-mal-investigations/README.md

 Although we gathered some artifacts that generally require parsing for review/analysis (MFT, EVTX), the "Win Mal Investigation" primary artifacts don't require parsing, though some formatting is helpful.
 We'll use Excel to combine our "target" and "baseline" endpoint output into a single Excel workbook, to format our data, and to perform "differential" analysis via Contional Formatting, "highlighting" artifact entries that exist on our "target" but NOT on our "baseline" endpoint.

 We will need to stage our data and make sure the script matches our folder naming and hierarchy.
-In general, I follow the following directory structure:
-- Separate Data Volume: eg "D:\" (separeate from the OS Volume)
+The script (WinMal_Target_Baseline_Excel.ps1) expects the following (edit/adjust as you see fit!):
-- Cases Folder on Data Volume: eg "D:\cases"
+- Cases Folder on Data Volume: eg "c:\cases" (on production systems, I use a separate data volume, eg. "D:\")
-- Named Case Folder under Cases: eg "D:\cases\winmal-case"
+- Named Case Folder under Cases: eg "c:\cases\demo"
-- Triage Data Folder under Case Folder: eg "D:\cases\winmal-case\winmal_data"
+- A "baseline" folder (copy your baseline ZIP file here): "c:\cases\demo\baseline"
+- A "target" folder (copy your target ZIP file here): "c:\cases\demo\target"
-- Output directory for parsed/formatted Case Data: eg "D:\cases\winmal-case\winmal_data\output"
+- Output directory for combined output and the Excel Workbook: "c:\cases\demo\output" (this is AUTO-CREATED by the script)

-Obviously do what makes sense to you, but make sure the folders/paths are set correctly in the script variables (see "WinMal_Excel.ps1" script in this repo).
+Obviously do what makes sense to you, but make sure the folders/paths are set correctly in the script variables (WinMal_Target_Baseline_Excel.ps1 in this repo).

-Assuming you are following the aforementioned directory structure, unzip your "baseline" system collection to "D:\cases\baseline\winmal_data," then run the "WinMal_Baseline.ps1" script, which will rename and stage artifact CSV files to the "output" directory.
-We'll copy/paste the "output" directory into the "winmal-case" directory shortly.
+Assuming you are following the aforementioned directory structure, copy your "baseline" system collection (ZIP) to "c:\cases\demo\baseline" and your "target" system collection (ZIP) to "c:\cases\demo\target," then run the "WinMal_Target_Baseline_Excel.ps1" script, which will unzip your collection data, then gather and combine the netstat, dns, pslist, startup, services, and tasks to a single Excel Workbook.

 NOTE: _you don't need to create a new baseline every time you perform analysis, only if and when things change and you need to update!_

-Next, unzip the "target" system collection to "D:\cases\winmal-case\winmal_data," COPY the "output" directory (not just the contents, but the entire directory) into "D:\cases\winmal-case\winmal_data\," then run the "WinMal_Excel.ps1" script
-NOTE: _you must have Excel installed on your Analysis Workstation for this to work!_
+IMPORTANT: _you must have Excel installed on your Analysis Workstation for this to work!_

 You should now have a "target-with-baseline-output.xlsx" workbook in the "output" folder!
+You are ready proceed with differential analysis, as below!

 ----------------------------
 **Differential Analysis**: